/

 Co-op: No

-In addition to getting a well-regarded education, students at the Smith School of Business have the opportunity to apply for one of the Commerce Society’s 750 student-led leadership roles.
-Other offerings include: a certificate in social impact; a dual degree with the faculty of arts and science; a double degree from Peking University in Beijing; and a six-year program where successful candidates gain a B.Com. and a J.D. from Queen’s Law.
+In addition to getting a well-regarded education, students at the Smith School of Business have the opportunity to take part in the Commerce Society, Canada’s oldest undergraduate business society.
+Other offerings include a certificate in social impact; double degrees with universities in China, France and Austria; dual degrees with the faculty of arts and science at Queen’s; and a six-year program where successful candidates gain a B.Com. and a J.D. from Queen’s Law.

 University of Guelph